Nationally recognized statistical rating organization: Subprime mortgages, collateralized debt obligations, and the financial crisis

 The ratings agencies were heavily involved in the markets that enabled the subprime credit bubble of 2000-2008 and the subsequent financial crisis.
 In 1984 the federal government of the United States passed the Secondary Mortgage Market Enhancement Act (SMMEA) to improve the marketability of private-label (non-agency) mortgage-backed securities, which declared NRSRO AA-rated mortgage-backed securities to be legal investments equivalent to Treasury securities and other federal government bonds for federally-charted banks (such as federal savings banks, federal savings associations, etc.), state-chartered financial institutions (such as depository banks and insurance companies) unless overridden by state law by October 1991 (of which 21 states did so), and Department of Labor-regulated pension funds.

 By 2000, the NRSROs were making substantial profits from rating collateralized debt obligations (CDOs), residential mortgage-backed securities, and other varieties of structured finance connected to the subprime lending industry.
 The ratings on these products were essential to the way the banks marketed the products.
-Buyers, like pension funds, university endowments, and cities (Narvik, Norway lost the equivalent of US$ million), relied on these ratings in their decisions to purchase CDOs and other structured finance products.
+Buyers, like pension funds, university endowments, and local governments (Narvik Municipality, Norway lost the equivalent of US$ million), relied on these ratings in their decisions to purchase CDOs and other structured finance products.
 The activities of the ratings agencies have been detailed in many books, including The Big Short by Michael Lewis, Confidence Game by Christine S. Richard, All The Devils are Here by Bethany McClean and Joe Nocera.
 Janet Tavakoli, author of Structured Finance and Collateralized Debt Obligations, has suggested that these agencies lose their NRSRO status in relation to certain financial products.
 In 2011, the US Senate released the Levin-Coburn report on "Wall Street and the Financial Crisis"; it did a case study of the behavior of some of the CRAs during the crisis.